BA-CalderonMorales/Chat-App-MicrosoftTeamsClone/README.md

 I'm going to hold off on allowing capability to login as a master since the site is already deployed.
 So if you want to see what all a master account can do, you'll need to look at the tutorial and try to get those features down yourself.
 Here's to life-long learning!

+In order to logout, for now at least, you'll need to go into your local storage (once logged in) and clear what is currently in there -> refresh the page, and you'll return back to the sign in page.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).